bright/new-www/content/blog/the-clean-coder-seven-qualities-of-a-professional-programmer.md

 Professionals know very well how much effort it takes to constantly improve. **They know that programming is like a muscle and if untrained it can fade away.** Just as a musician constantly exercises his fingers by playing an instrument, the programmer should undertake various activities to maintain and develop their coding skills.

 "Your career is your responsibility".
 Your career and your development is solely in your hands.
 Continuous learning and practice is the key to success; read, go to conferences, practise pair programming.
 Try to keep up with the latest technological developments and news.
-Uncle Bob gives a great example of a doctor and lawyer: '**'Would you visit a doctor who did not keep current with medical journals?
+Uncle Bob gives a great example of a doctor and lawyer: **"Would you visit a doctor who did not keep current with medical journals?
 Would you hire a tax lawyer who did not keep current with the tax laws and precedents?”**  It is the same with developers - to be a professional, you need to constantly train, practise, learn something new, consolidate your knowledge, detect more mistakes, and even develop crazy, creative ideas.

 ## \#6 Be aware of potential risks